Mount Stuart Square: History

 The impact of WW1 was significant on the square, having a damaging effect on the coal industry.
 By 1921, only six of the 52 companies operating in 1888 were still in business, with the industry never recovering.
 The Coal Exchange closed in 1958, which in turn reduced the demand for commercial premises on the square and allowed boarding houses to be established.
+In 1970, a report produced by the City Council entitled 'South Butetown Appraisal', concluded "it is difficult to think in planning terms of any other future for the area than a decent funeral".
 By the early 21st century, all banks had vacated their properties on the square.
 The western side of the square saw a gradual demolition of original properties, and by the 1990s was no longer enclosed on its border with the canal.
 Much of the land was being used as open air carparks, until the construction of St James and St Stephens Mansions, and later the Casablanca Building, which once again enclosed the square.